-GENERAL REMEDIAL RELATIV E COST RESPONSE ACTIONS TECHNOLOGY PROCESS OPTIONS EFFECTIVENESS IMPLEMENTABILITY CAPITAL O&M SCREENING COMMENTS EX-SITU GROUNDWATER TREATMENT (continued) Ex-Situ Physical- Chemical Treatment (continued) Ultraviolet (UV) Laser Reduction Demonstrated in laboratory testing to be effective for decomposing low levels (<100 μg/L) of perchlorate dissolved in water.
+GENERAL REMEDIAL RELATIV E COST RESPONSE ACTIONS TECHNOLOGY PROCESS OPTIONS EFFECTIVENESS IMPLEMENTABILITY CAPITAL .
+O&M SCREENING COMMENTS EX-SITU GROUNDWATER TREATMENT (continued) Ex-Situ Physical- Chemical Treatment (continued) Ultraviolet (UV) Laser Reduction Demonstrated in laboratory testing to be effective for decomposing low levels (<100 μg/L) of perchlorate dissolved in water.
 Not effective for high perchlorate concentrations.
 Preliminary tests using UV laser reduction indicate that other common perchlorate co-contaminants such as chlorinated solvents can also be decomposed. development; likely not implementable for some time.
 High High REJECTED.
 This technology is still in development and is therefore not expected to be cost competitive with other comparable technologies for the foreseeable future.
 Zero Valent Iron (ZVI) Reduction of Perchlorate Demonstrated in laboratory testing using UV light to be effective for reducing perchlorate to chloride ions, but rates were slow.
 Laboratory testing using phosphoric acid perchlorate was removed at low pH.
 Still in research and development; likely not implementable for some time.
 High High REJECTED.
 This technology is still in development and is therefore not expected to be cost competitive with other comparable technologies for the foreseeable future.
 Titanium Reduction Normally a slow reaction, laboratory study has identified reaction media in which reduction of perchlorate to chloride by Ti(III) takes place quite rapidly (half-life of minutes).
 The products of the reaction are titanium dioxide and chloride salts.
 The produced Ti(IV) can be reduced to Ti(III) by electrochemical or chemical means.
 Still in research and development; likely not implementable for some time.
 High High REJECTED.
 This technology is still in development and is therefore not expected to be cost competitive with other comparable technologies for the foreseeable future.
-Catalytic Hydrogen Gas Membrane Laboratory studies have shown that it is possible to reduce perchlorate to chloride in dilute aqueous solutions at greater than 90% efficiency using atomic hydrogen using nonprecious metal catalysts. development; likely not implementable for some High High REJECTED.
+Catalytic Hydrogen Gas Membrane possible to reduce perchlorate to Still in research and development; likely not implementable for some time.
+High High REJECTED.
 This technology is still in development and is therefore not expected to be cost competitive with other comparable technologies for the foreseeable future.